Strenda-biocatalysis/Strenda-biocatalysis/ModelExamples/Biocatalyst/Readme.md

 - __formulation__
   - Type: string
   - Description: Depending on the formulation, the biocatalyst may be in a liquid form within a solvent or as a solid powder.
 It defines the physical state in which the biocatalyst is used.
+Additional information           regarding the application or formulation in the experiment should be entered in the next subcategory.

 </details>